Sideko-Inc/sideko/docs/CLI.md

-# The Sideko Command Line Interface for generating API Ecosystem tools
+# A CLI for Constructing an API Ecosystem

 This document contains the help content for the `sideko` command-line program.